maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 It's bad ethics to criticize a system and state that it's the root of all evil, while simulataneously profiting from it and keep participating in it.
 You have the choice.
 If Capitalism is really that bad, go live in a commune.

-Except people have done it in the past, and weirdly enough (please pardon my irony), they no longer do.
+People have done it in the past, though, and weirdly enough (please pardon my irony), they no longer do.
 [The Kibbutzim](https://web.archive.org/web/20240424123045/https://en.wikipedia.org/wiki/Kibbutz) are an example of that.
 Up until the 1970s, [they were essentially communist](https://web.archive.org/web/20240424123045/https://en.wikipedia.org/wiki/Kibbutz#Communal_life).

 Needless to say the majority them since then have become privatized and are fully capitalistic nowadays.
 They had to, [in order to prevent financial collapse](https://web.archive.org/web/20240424123045/https://en.wikipedia.org/wiki/Kibbutz#Legal_reforms_after_privatisation).
-Turns out ignoring economic realities is unsustainable.
+It turns out that ignoring economic realities is unsustainable.

 If your alternative to the present system is really better, try it.
 Capitalism grants you that liberty.